beeb/beeb-li/src/lib/posts/optimizing-text-offset-calculation.md

 data structures completely and use a `Vec` instead.

 Sorting algorithms are _very_ good nowadays, so I anticipate that sorting the offsets `Vec` will be much faster than constructing the B-Tree.
-By trying out `sort` and `sort_unstable`, the unstable variant comes on top.
+By trying out `sort` and `sort_unstable`, the unstable variant comes on top, meaning the data is not pre-sorted enough that the stable algorithm prevails.

 Gathering the text indices is almost the same as with the B-tree, with the exception that we might encounter duplicates.
 This is easily fixed by consuming the iterator until it yields a different offset through `find`.